2003scape/rscsundae/doc/wanted.md

 * Attempting to enter Ali's door if another player has tied up Lady Keli
 * Talking to Joe with exactly 2 beers before he's drunk
 * Talking to Osman after Leela has said the 3 beer plan should work
+* Talking to wartface while Bentnoze is busy